Medical By-laws

 - Adherence to relevant legislative and regulatory requirements and for the planning, implementation, monitoring and evaluation of the safety and quality systems.

-- Being accountable for the quality and safety of the care provided by the organisation setting a clear vision, strategic direction and ‘just’ organisational culture that drives consistently high-quality care and facilitates
+setting a clear vision, strategic direction and ‘just’ organisational culture that drives consistently high-quality care and facilitates

 - Effective employee and consumer engagement and participation, staying engaged, visible and accessible to staff